-- Restore removes the infected file back to its original location on your disk - Restore As in case you decide to move the detected infectious object from the Virus Vault to a selected folder, use this button The suspicious and detected object will be saved with its original name.
-If the original name is not known, the standard name will be used. - Details this button only applies to threats detected by Identity Protection.
+- Restore removes the infected file back to its original location on your disk - Restore As moves the infected file to a selected folder - Details this button only applies to threats detected by Identity Protection.

 Upon clicking, it displays synoptic overview of the threat details (what files/processes have been affected, characteristics of the process etc.).
 Please note that for all other items than detected by IDP, this button is greyed out and inactive!